seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Reads*

-‘When as a lion’s whelp shall, to himself unknown,
+'When as a lion's whelp shall, to himself unknown,
 without seeking find, and be embraced by a piece of
 tender air; and when from a stately cedar shall be
 lopped branches, which, being dead many years,
 shall after revive, be jointed to the old stock and
 freshly grow; then shall Posthumus end his miseries,
-Britain be fortunate and flourish in peace and plenty.’
+Britain be fortunate and flourish in peace and plenty.'
-’Tis still a dream, or else such stuff as madmen
+'Tis still a dream, or else such stuff as madmen
 Tongue and brain not; either both or nothing;
 Or senseless speaking or a speaking such
 As sense cannot untie.
 Be what it is,
 The action of my life is like it, which
-I’ll keep, if but for sympathy.
+I'll keep, if but for sympathy.

 *Re-enter First Gaoler*